To get information out quickly, on very important topic.

 We have nourished a renaissance of Dakota culture in this area, freely made available to peoples of all races and colors.

-We need your FINANCIAL support right now TO KEEP GOING!
+We need your FINANCIAL support right now TO BUY SOME LAND.!

 HERE’S HOW YOU CAN HELP:

-Use this link: DONATIONS to go to the page on our website from which you can choose the amount and type of donation you wish to make.
+Use this link: DONATIONS PAYPAL to go to the page on our website from which you can choose the amount and type of donation you wish to make.
 Whatever level you can afford to help us at will be greatly appreciated!
 We are a 501 (c)(3) non-profit organization, so your donations are 100% tax deductable.
 In supporting us financially you will be helping our efforts to fulfill the prophesies of our elders which motivate us to keep on going no matter what the obstacles!
+We are going to be using gofundme also.

 If you have questions please do not hesitate to contact us by phone at (651) 452-4141, or send an email to email@example.com